Fibromyalgia and Sex: Part 2: Turning the Pain into Pleasure

 Massage and Foreplay

 Foreplay readies the body for sexual engagement and turns your attention to the pleasures of sex.
-Effective foreplay is a great tactic for the fibro body, which is usually preoccupied with the pains of sex.
+Adequate foreplay is an excellent tactic for the fibro body, which is usually preoccupied with the pains of sex.
 Turn the foreplay into something that will benefit your body while also prepping you for sexual engagement.
 A sensual massage will have the similar benefits of soaking in a warm bath – it will help loosen the muscles and alleviate muscle pain.

 Focus on Quality, Not Quantity